TuringIntern2018/TuringIntern2018.github.io/index.md

 ```
 The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

-# Pros and cons of using TensorFlow for linear and logistic regression
+# TensorFlow for statisticians

 More and more statisticians nowadays have huge, rich datasets available which unfortunately are too large to be analysed with classical tools for statistical analysis such as R. In these cases, machine learning tools can come in handy, since they are specifically developed for large datasets.
 One of the most popular machine learning libraries at the moment is TensorFlow, developed and maintained by Google which has recently become open source.
+It is written in C++ and Python and has several different APIs.
 In the what follows, we explain a few things that we think any statistician should know before starting to use TensorFlow for two of the most used statistical techniques: linear and logistic regression.

 The great thing about using TensorFlow for linear and logistic regression is that both algorithms are implemented in the high-level Estimators API under the names of LinearRegressor and LinearClassifier respectively.
 Estimators are wrappers that contain everything that is needed in order to instantiate a machine learning model, and to train it and evaluate it on any type of device (or set of devices): CPUs, GPUs, and also the Tensor Processing Units (TPUs) recently developed by Google and tailored for TensorFlow.
 Therefore, instantiating and training such models is very easy: the code needed to create a model and train it on the data fits in just two lines!
 On top of that, for each Estimator the user can specify a set of parameters to choose the optimisation algorithm and the strength of the L1 and L2 penalties.
 Indeed, TensorFlow is equipped with a broad range of optimisers.
 These are different variants of the stochastic gradient descent algorithm, including some new ones  recently proposed by researchers at Google in order to cope with datasets with very large number of covariates.